Myram Borders

-Myram Borders (born in Kentucky in 1936) is an American journalist, a former United Press International reporter, and the wire service's Las Vegas bureau manager from 1965 to 1990.
+Myram Borders (born in Kentucky in 1936) is an American journalist, a former United Press International reporter, and was the wire service's Las Vegas bureau manager from 1965 to 1990.
 Upon retirement, she was appointed Nevada commissioner of consumer affairs and, after two years, in 1992 was named chief of the Las Vegas News Bureau, a post she held for a decade.

 Early life and education

 Borders moved with her family from Kentucky to Nevada in 1940 when she was 4 years old.
 She attended the historic Fifth Street School, and graduated in 1954 from Las Vegas High School (now a performing arts academy) in downtown Las Vegas, where she reported for the school newspaper.

+In March 1957 during her senior year, she was elected to the top women's position at UNR as president of Associated Women Students while a member of Pi Beta Phi.

 On a Harold's Club scholarship, she graduated from the University of Nevada, Reno's school of journalism with a bachelor of arts degree.